Back to blog

 Splitbee Depends on your location or cloud service you choose

-What’s more, better privacy protection lets companies collect and analyze post-login areas.
-They contain valuable information customers leave.
-But it might be sensitive data, so only an analytics platform that handles such data appropriately can track those.
+Moreover, better privacy protection lets companies collect and analyze post-login areas that often contain sensitive – and more valuable – information about customers.
+Those can only be tracked by an analytics platform that handles such data appropriately.

-That said, there are different tracking methods that allow you to gather such data and work in tandem with privacy regulations: 6 ways analytics software collects data online – plus a comparison of 5 popular platforms.
+Learn about different tracking methods that allow you to gather such data and work with privacy regulations: 6 ways analytics software collects data online – plus a comparison of 5 popular platforms.

 Google Analytics alternatives – final thoughts

-If you want to learn more about analytics platforms, we recommend the following materials:
+If you want to learn more about how Piwik PRO compares to other analytics platforms, check out our materials:

 Piwik PRO vs Google Analytics →